MiniCheese26/vite-plugin-svelte-entries-generator/README.md

 But this in inflexible and isn't simple to automate.
 Hence, this plugin.
 With this plugin, you can pass an array of globs and base urls to auto-generate the entries array upon `vite build`.

+### There is an open [issue](https://github.com/sveltejs/kit/issues/9506), opened by Rich Harris that'll hopefully render this plugin obsolete

 ## Important Caveat

 Right now, this plugin assumes your dynamic routes are importing data from markdown files or something similar.
 So it's